Shinya266/alt-app-deck-public/README.md

 ## What It Is Not

-Alt App Deck is not Altora Core.
+Alt App Deck is not Core.

-It does not contain private reasoning, memory, persona, Twin, Observer, Fugyaa, Board state, or private Core state.
+It does not contain private reasoning, memory, persona,  Observer,  Board state, or private Core state.

 It is a standalone external operations layer.